vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/argocd-gs.md

 ArgoCD is a declarative GitOps tool built to deploy applications to Kubernetes.
 While the continuous delivery (CD) space is seen by some as crowded these days, ArgoCD does bring some interesting capabilities to the table.

 Unlike other tools, ArgoCD is lightweight and easy to configure.
-It is purpose-built to deploy applications to Kubernetes and so doesn’t have the UI overhead of many tools built to deploy to multiple locations.
+It is purpose-built to deploy applications to Kubernetes so it doesn’t have the UI overhead of many tools built to deploy to multiple locations.

 It was also built with a [GitOps](http://gitops) flow in mind.
 That means everything ArgoCD sees as its source of truth is stored in a repository, which makes permissions and access control easier to handle since no one can change files locally to impact the behavior of ArgoCD.
 It also increases security by not storing any of these configuration files locally.